ppwwyyxx/hexo-tag-vimhighlight/README.md

 You need to have vim properly installed and configured, since this program will directly call vim.

+To install, run the following command in the root directory of hexo:
 ```
 npm install hexo-tag-vimhighlight --save
 ```

+And add this plugin in your ``_config.yml``.

 ## Usage